elmines/multiling_tse/README.md

-# multiling_tse
+# Multilingual Target Stance Extraction

 ## Repo Structure

 `mtse/`: The main python libary
-`scripts/`: Any script that requires you to have the dependencies installed `utils/`: Any script that doesn't require anything beyond bash and a Python3 interpreter
+`scripts/`: Any script that requires you to have the Python dependencies installed `utils/`: Any script that doesn't require anything beyond bash and a Python3 interpreter

 ## Dependencies